yojoecapital/notes/CS-585 Natural Language Processing/3-Information-Theory-Review.md

 ### KL Divergence

 - the solution to the [above](#Distributional-Similarity-Measures) is to measure the incremental encoding length rather than the encoding length directly
-- Kullback-Leibler or ==KL divergence== is the cross-entropy minus the entropy of the distribution to be encoded
+- Kullback-Leibler or **KL divergence** is the cross-entropy minus the entropy of the distribution to be encoded

 $$
 D_{KL}(P(X)||Q(X))\\ = H(P(X),Q(X))-H(P(X)) \\